owo-lang/Symmetric-Interaction-Calculus/README.md

+The original repo is unmaintained (see PR 6/7).
+This fork is created to make it up-to-date.

 # Symmetric Interaction Calculus

 The [Symmetric Interaction Calculus](https://medium.com/@maiavictor/the-abstract-calculus-fe8c46bcf39c) is a minimal programming language and model of computation obtained by slightly modifying the Lambda Calculus so that it matches perfectly the abstract part of [Lamping's optimal reduction algorithm](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.90.2386&rep=rep1&type=pdf).
 Characteristics: